DorsaRoh/Machine-Learning/README.md

 After many iterations, the network learns to recognize patterns in the training data and can apply this knowledge to new, unseen data.

-## 5. A Simple Python Implementation
+## A Simple Python Implementation

-Here's a basic implementation of a neural network in Python:
+Here's a basic implementation of a neural network (feed-forward, multilayer percepton) from scratch in Python:

 ```python
 import numpy as np